Posts

 Image

-The drive to Skenfrith was easy with wonderful countryside literally all the way to our destination.
+The drive to Skenfrith was easy with wonderful countryside all the way.
 Skenfrith is a cosy hamlet with a population of just under 300.
-It features a 13th century castle ruin, a beautiful church an... one pub.
-We met up with the owners just before they left for Ibiza, just off the east coast of Spain.
-We were introduced to Pippin who we'd be looking after for the next 18 days.
+It features a 13th century castle ruin, a beautiful church and one pub, which was outrageously expensive and we didn't visit.
+We met up with the homeowners just before they left for Ibiza.
+We were introduced to Pippin, our charge for the next 18 days.
 He's a canine version of a sloth.
 He would sleep all day in our bed if we left him to it.
 Hello.
 Max here.
 Long time lurker, first-time poster.
-It took him a good 24 hours to decide he was our dog and then every bed, couch and blanket was his - regardless of whether or not we were using it at the time.
-To the point where I had to be firm about getting into bed.
+It took him a good 24 hours to decide he was our dog and then every bed, couch and blanket was his - regardless of whether or not we were using it at the time - to the point where I had to be firm about getting into bed.
 As I got in, he dived into the space behind my knees and wouldn't budge.
 He's obviously used to being told, though, because one firm 'Oi!' from me and he moved over.
-Grudgingly. 🤣 A Pippin
+Grudgingly. 🤣 A Pippin.
+Cute but stubborn.

 91. Derby and the Welsh villages of Powys and Clun